Who is ALICE?

-The Household Survival Budget uses the minimum cost option for each of the five basic necessities - Housing, Child Care, Food, Transportation and Health Care - to develop a monthly budget that covers the essentials plus taxes and 10% miscellaneous contingency.
-It is a conservative estimate of the monthly costs to get by, and does not account for saving or larger emergency expenses.
+The Household Survival Budget uses the minimum cost option for each of the fi ve basic necessities – Housing, Child Care, Food, Transportation and Health Care – to develop a monthly budget that covers the essentials plus taxes and a 10% miscellaneous contingency.
+It is a conservativeestimate of the monthly costs to get by, and does not account for savings or large emergency expenses.

 All in all, Child Care is the single largest

 expense for an ALICE family of four, making up 28 percent of the Household Survival Budget.